CP23/15 – The framework for a UK consolidated tape

 Read CP23/15 (PDF)

 We also commissioned an external consultancy, DotEcon, to prepare a report on the economic model for the UK CT framework.
-We used this report when developing the proposals in this consultation.
+We used this report when developing the proposals in our consultation.

 Read DotEcon’s report (PDF)